Skip to content

 Retouching is a strong indicator of simulation.
 When the forger pauses at a perceived error and re-applies the pen to touch up or correct a stroke, the ink under the retouch is double-layered.
 This double-layering is detectable by oblique lighting, by infrared reflectography (which differentiates pigments with different IR reflectance profiles), and by video spectral comparator (VSC).
 Double-stroked areas show as darker under oblique light; in some inks (particularly gel inks and certain rollerball inks), retouch produces a discontinuous bead at the stroke edge that is absent in clean, single-pass strokes.

-The forger's own writing habits frequently intrude into the simulation, especially in high-speed or casual portions of the forgery.
-This "leakage" of the forger's own letter forms, connecting strokes, or pen-hold habits into a simulated signature provides one of the most individualising features for identifying the forger, if a comparison population is available.
+The forger's own writing habits frequently intrude into the simulation, particularly in faster or more casual portions.
+This leakage of the forger's own letter forms, connecting strokes, or pen-hold habits into the simulated signature provides one of the most individualising features for identifying the forger when a comparison population is available.

 A traced signature is produced by mechanically following the outline of a genuine signature or an intermediate transfer.
-Because the forger is constrained to follow a fixed template rather than hold a trajectory in memory, the resulting ink trace may closely match the visual shape of the genuine signature.
-However, several tracing methods leave physical evidence, and all tracing shares certain dynamic-feature profiles that differ from genuine execution.
+Because the forger follows a fixed template rather than a memorised trajectory, the resulting ink trace may closely match the visual shape of the genuine.
+Several tracing methods leave physical evidence, and all tracing shares dynamic-feature profiles that differ from genuine execution.

 Carbon transfer tracing is the classical method.
 A carbon paper (or a paper coated with graphite or chalk) is placed between a genuine exemplar and a blank, and the genuine signature is traced through, leaving a faint outline on the blank that the forger then inks over.
 The ESDA examination of the traced document will reveal both the tracing groove (from the stylus or pen pressing through the carbon paper) and, if the forger used a second instrument to ink over the outline, double groove marks.
 Infrared photography distinguishes carbon residue from the overwriting ink.
-In the Winans railroad bonds forgery (US v.
-Winans, 1885, one of the early documented cases of tracing detection), examiners observed carbon residue around the ink strokes.
+In early railroad bonds forgery casework in the United States, examiners observed carbon residue around ink strokes as a diagnostic marker of carbon-transfer tracing.

 Indented tracing uses a stylus or the pen itself to indent the outline of the genuine signature onto a blank by firm pressure, without a carbon intermediary.
 ESDA examination is diagnostic: the indentations appear as bright white lines in the oblique-light image produced by the electrostatic process.
 Unlike carbon transfer, indented tracing leaves no chemical residue, only a physical deformation of the paper surface.